 This connectivity requirement has been quite difficult to cope with because many IT teams are still using point-to-point integration methods to connect endpoints (like creating custom scripts).

-In this post we will show you can efficiently automate file transfers between SFTP/FTPS/FTP and Amazon S3 with Thru OptiPaaS™, a cloud-native managed file transfer platform.
-OptiPaaS is an enterprise-grade solution that enables enterprises to schedule, track and control file exchanges across any number of endpoints with both internal and external organizations.
-Organizations can connect OptiPaaS to iPaaS solutions like MuleSoft via connectors to quickly plug in file exchange processes into various applications and systems.
+In this post, we will show that you can efficiently automate file transfers between SFTP/FTPS/FTP and Amazon S3 with Thru’s cloud-native managed file transfer platform.
+Thru’s managed file transfer as a service (MFTaaS) offering is an enterprise-grade solution that enables enterprises to schedule, track and control file exchanges across any number of endpoints with both internal and external organizations.
+Organizations can connect Thru to iPaaS solutions such as MuleSoft via connectors to quickly plug in file exchange processes into various applications and systems.

-Follow the steps below to see how easy it is to configure automated file transfers across FTP servers/clients and Amazon S3 with OptiPaaS.
+Follow the steps below to see how easy it is to configure automated file transfers across FTP servers/clients and Amazon S3 with Thru.

 Step 1 – Create a File Exchange Workflow (“Transport”)

-The foundation of all file exchanges in Thru OptiPaaS are based on file exchange workflow processes called “transports” that determine the behavior of file transfers between organizations.
-There are 6 types of transports companies can choose from (e.g. Many to One, One to Many, Broadcast).
+The foundation of all file exchanges in the Thru MFTaaS solution set is based on file exchange workflow processes called “transports” that determine the behavior of file transfers between organizations.
+There are 6 types of transports that companies can choose from (e.g. Many to One, One to Many, Broadcast).
 For example, a “One to Many” transport enables a company to push files from a single source endpoint to multiple target endpoints.
 Transports can be labelled so that you can distinguish between different business processes (e.g. Send Inventory Data to Wholesalers).

 Step 2 – Participants Subscribe to Transport

 After a transport is created and a source organization is defined, participants (called “Organizations”) can then subscribe to the transport to set up their endpoints (e.g. FTPservers/clients, Amazon S3).
-Both the source organization and the targets (e.g. Partners or internal departments) each subscribe to the transport to start exchanging files with each other.
+Each of the source organization and the targets (e.g. Partners or internal departments) subscribes to the transport to start exchanging files with each other.
 The enterprise can choose to let participants self-subscribe in a self-service portal or can be added to transport manually by the enterprise.

 Step 3 – Configure Endpoints and File Transfer Schedule